 The CDC recommends washing with soap and water for at least 20 seconds after using the bathroom, before eating and after blowing your nose or sneezing.
 It also advises to avoid touching your eyes, nose and mouth and to frequently clean objects and surfaces you touch often.

-Should I be wearing a mask?
+Should I be wearing a mask on my face?

 Is hand sanitizer effective against COVID-19?